sonatsuer/sonatsuer.github.io/markdown/index.md

 Hi there!

 I am Sonat Süer.
 An ex-mathematician and a neophyte coder.
 You can reach me via email: _sonatsuer at gmail dot com_.
+I am also on [twitter](https://twitter.com/sonatsuer).

 This is my blog: